Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions: Semi-discrete Cauchy problem.

-we get the desired result. \end{proof} Based on the Carleman estimate with non-homogeneous boundary condition \eqref{eq:secondCarleman}, we are now in a position to prove the main stability result of this section, namely Theorem \ref{Teo:SecondResult}.
+Finally, combining the above inequality with \eqref{eq:fiC}, the proof is complete. \end{proof} Based on the Carleman estimate with non-homogeneous boundary condition \eqref{eq:secondCarleman}, we are now in a position to prove the main stability result of this section, namely Theorem \ref{Teo:SecondResult}.